Is There A Way To Track Your Luggage?

 What Is A Luggage Tracker?

 Luggage trackers are basically small, portable, live GPS tracking devices that can be placed inside any travel bag.
-Real-time GPS trackers for luggage security typically provide around 30-50 hours of continuous tracking information that is waterproof and so small that they can easily be hidden inside any piece of luggage.
-Luggage trackers typically cost around $99 per device and do require a monthly data plan around $24.95, but service for luggage trackers is month-to-month so airline travelers can easily cancel service during times they are not frequently flying.
+Real-time GPS trackers for luggage security typically provide around 30-50 hours of continuous tracking information that is waterproof and so small that it can easily be hidden inside any piece of luggage.
+Luggage trackers typically cost around $99 per device and do require a monthly data plan of around $19.95, but service for luggage trackers is month-to-month so airline travelers can easily cancel service during times they are not frequently flying.

 How Do Luggage Trackers Work?

 First of all, luggage trackers work by combining both GPS and cellular technologies.
-The luggage GPS tracker calls upon mobile networks technology to record with pinpoint accuracy where the device is located and then works with cellular communication to transmit that recorded data to where airline travelers can instantly locate the tracker.
+The luggage GPS tracker calls upon a mobile network technology to record with pinpoint accuracy where the device is located and then works with cellular communication to transmit that recorded data to where airline travelers can instantly locate the tracker.
 One of the coolest things about luggage trackers is how easy they are to use.
 In the last decade, luggage GPS tracking devices have become smaller, more portable, and much easier to operate.
 Basically, an airline passenger will place the live luggage tracking device inside their travel bag.
 The day from the luggage tracker can be viewed by mobile phone or on any device with internet capabilities.
 Therefore, if an airline passenger gets separated from their luggage they can simply pull out their mobile device and determine where that missing luggage is within seconds!
 Locating lost luggage has never been so easy with the assistance of live GPS tracking technology.

 Luggage Tracking System At CES